Required fields for boarding applications

 Merchant underwriting is a similar process to applying for a mortgage or car loan.
-Payabli must gather certain information from merchants to meet federal know-your-business (KYB) and know-your-customer (KYC) requirements, and to confirm a merchant’s trustworthiness.
+Payabli must gather certain information from merchants to meet federal Know Your Business (KYB) and Know Your Customer (KYC) requirements, and to confirm a merchant’s trustworthiness.

 All applicants must complete a Payabli Merchant Application that includes the legal information for the business, and information about each beneficial owner.
 Other documents may be required if the screening verification doesn’t return any verifiable digital validation.